 Whether it’s basketball at lunchtime, yoga in the morning, reading a good book, getting a manicure or doing a crossword puzzle, find time every day to disconnect.
 And, you should expect the same from your employees.

-Need more helpful tips on how to get the best from yourself and your team?
+Need more helpful productivity hacks and tips on how to get the best from yourself and your team?
 Download our free magazine, The Insperity Guide to Leadership and Management.